“People are probably not happy with their lives if they are busy discussing yours.”

 When I am criticizing, judging, and gossiping about others, do I feel good?

 This can be a little complex since sometimes judging others makes us feel morally superior, however it’s surface level.
 It might make us feel good for a moment, but it’s certainly not the path to sustainable fulfillment.

 When you are truly happy and fulfilled, you don’t want to be a hater.
 It doesn’t feel good.
-Maybe it feels good to vent about someone to get it off your chest, or call someone on their bullshit, but when you’re busy leading a full, interesting life, you don’t have time for that nonsense.
+Maybe it feels good to vent about someone to get it off your chest, or call someone on their bullshit, but when you’re busy leading a full, interesting life, you don’t have much time for gossip or low-blows.

 Think back five, ten and fifteen years ago.
 Who was it that was bringing you down, and does it matter now?